 Section 4.
+Officer Elections

-Vice Chair will be elected annually and each year at the annual business meeting Vice Chair will move to Chair, Chair to Past Chair, and Past Chair will rotate off of the JIC Advisory
+The Vice-Chair will be elected at the annual business meeting each year.
+During such meeting, the current Vice-Chair shall move to Chair, Chair to Past-Chair, and the Past-Chair shall rotate off the IFS Advisory

 Committee.
-The Recording Officer shall be elected annually, serve a one-year term commencing with the MnCCC Annual meeting each year.
-Any officer or regional representative to the Advisory Committee must represent a county which has installed the Integrated Financial System (IFSpi) and receives support through the MnCCC User Group and its approved vendor.
+The Recording Officer shall be elected annually, serving a one-year term commencing with the MnCCC Annual Meeting each year.
+Any officer or regional representative to the Advisory Committee must represent a county which has installed IFS and receives support through the MnCCC User Group and its approved vendor.

 Section 5.
-Each county participating in the User Group is entitled to only one vote in the Full User Group Meetings.
+Voting Each county participating in the User Group is entitled to only one vote in the full User Group meetings.
+The User Group representative or their delegate may vote only in the absence of the county's delegate.

 Section 6.
-The User Group representative or his/her alternate may vote only in the absence of the county's delegate.
+Vacancies

+In case of a vacancy in an officer position, the officers would rotate and a Recording Officer shall be appointed by the Advisory Committee to complete the vacant term.
+If for any reason the Recording Officer or Vice-Chair cannot finish their term, the Chair shall call for an election at the earliest available meeting, or by electronic means, if deemed necessary.
+If for any reason the Chair cannot finish their term, the Vice-Chair shall move to the Chair position and call for an election for the Vice-Chair at the earliest available meeting or by electronic means if deemed necessary.
+The Chair may appoint Representatives to fill these positions at any time for temporary absences.

 Section 7.
-In case of a vacancy in an officer position, the officers would rotate and a recording officer shall be appointed by the Advisory Committee to complete the vacant term.

-Section 8.
-If for any reason the Recording Officer or Vice Chair cannot finish their term, the Chair shall call for an election at the earliest available meeting, or by electronic means, if deemed necessary.
-If for any reason the Chair cannot finish their term, the Vice Chair shall move to the Chair position and call for an election for the Vice Chair at the earliest available meeting, or by electronic means if deemed necessary.
-The Chair may appoint JIC Representatives to fill these positions at any time for temporary absences.
+Officer Responsibilities

+Subdivision 1.
+Chair and Vice-Chair
-Section 9.
-The Chair shall preside over all JIC and User Group meetings.
-The Vice Chair shall preside over JIC and User Group meetings in the absence of the Chair.

-Section 10.
-The Recording Officer shall be responsible for taking minutes at all JIC meetings and Full User Group Meetings.

-Section 11.
-The Chair shall be responsible to call meetings.
-The Chair shall provide members with a written agenda and meeting minutes from the prior meeting ten (10) days prior to a scheduled meeting date.
-Any Advisory Committee meeting minutes shall also be included.
+The Chair shall preside over all IFS Advisory Committee and User Group meetings.
+The Vice-Chair shall preside over IFS Advisory Committee and User Group meetings in the absence of the Chair.
+The Vice-Chair shall fulfill all duties assigned to the Chair in their absence when necessary.
+The Chair shall be responsible for scheduling meetings.
+The agenda and meeting minutes shall be provided via RSVP no less than ten (10) days prior to a scheduled meeting date.

-Section 12.
-The Chair shall have the ability to establish Advisory Committees from among JIC Representatives and members of IFS User Groups as deemed necessary and authorized by JIC.
-One of the Advisory Committee members shall be assigned to lead the Advisory Committee and shall appoint a recording officer from among the Advisory Committee members.
-Minutes of these Advisory Committee meetings shall be forwarded to the current JIC Chair.
+The Chair shall have the ability to establish committees from among Representatives and members of IFS User Group as deemed necessary and as authorized by the IFS Advisory Committee.
+One of the Advisory Committee members shall be assigned to lead the committee and shall appoint a Recording Officer from among the committee members.
+Minutes of these committee meetings shall be forwarded to the IFS Advisory Committee Chair.

+Subdivision 2.
+Recording Officer

+The Recording Officer shall be responsible for taking minutes at all IFS Advisory Committee and User Group meetings.
+The Recording Officer shall send the completed minutes to MnCCC no less than ten (10) days prior to the next meeting of the Advisory Committee or User Group.

+Subdivision 3.
+Region Representatives

-Section 13.
-The Region Representative responsibilities shall include:
+The responsibilities of Region Representative shall include:

-Plan Region Meetings/Roundtable discussions when needed.
+Plan region meetings/roundtable discussions when needed

-Reach out to region members regarding issues and training requests
+Reach out to respective region members regarding issues and training requests

-Represent region in votes and decisions
+Represent respective region in votes and decisions

 Plan for replacements in upcoming annual elections

-They are the contact for users who would like issues brought to IFS Advisory Committee (JIC).
+Act as the contact for users to bring issues and training requests to the IFS Advisory Committee